artqs01/AVR-Metronome/README.md

 # AVR-Metronome
-This is the code for my DIY digital metronome ran on AVR microprocessor.
+This is the code for my DIY digital metronome running on AVR microprocessor.

 Metronome should provide functionality of complete and accurate digital metronome whith polyrhythms, clave and custom metronome maps with posibillity to change tempo, pitch and subdivisions after every measure.